 - Use a shovel to gently dig out each root system.
 Soak the roots in a pail of water to remove soil, as nodules can easily be stripped from the lateral roots during extraction.
+Nodules will be located closer to the main stem if inoculant was seed-applied and on lateral roots if inoculant was placed in the furrow.

 - Count the number of nodules per plant.
 If there is a wide variation between nodule counts, select more plants for an accurate estimate across the field.